jcsherin/jcsherin.github.io/posts/2025-08-16-bplustree-compare-borrow-merge.md

 > right to make this happen --- a scan moving in the opposite direction
 > might miss the items if so.)

 There is an exception to this rule.
-PostgreSQL will never delete the right-most node of parent, even if it becomes empty.
+PostgreSQL will never delete the right-most child of a parent on any given level, even if it becomes empty.
 Removing the right-most node will have to be followed by transferring the key space used for navigation to the next or previous parent.
 Since we do not hold latches on those nodes yet, they will have to be freshly acquired.
 All of this is avoided by sticking to this rule, and it simplifies the implementation.

 > To preserve consistency on the parent level, we cannot merge the key space
 > of a page into its right sibling unless the right sibling is a child of